Policy update

 Debit and credit cards, including Apply Pay and Google Wallet, are widely accepted in the Czech Republic.

-Denmark uses the Danish krone (DKK).
-If you’re traveling to Copenhagen or any other location in Denmark, you’ll be using Krones for all of your transactions.
+Denmark uses the Danish krone (DKK), not the Euro.
+If you’re traveling to Copenhagen or any other city in Denmark, you’ll be using Krones for all of your transactions.

 The euro (€).
 Estonia adopted the euro in 2011, and it has been the country’s official currency ever since.
-This change has simplified transactions for both tourists and locals.
+Before they adopted the euro, Estonia’s currency was the Estonian kroon.

 Shopping and paying for services in Estonia is easy as debit cards are widely accepted, including more digitized methods, such as Apple Pay.